Take moments specific to the Phoenix arc, Apollo Justice, or Dual Destinies to those pages, please.

 Badd: You idiot...!
 What were you thinking, jumping in front of my gun like that...?!
 What're you risking your life for?!

 Lang: I'm sorry, Detective Badd, but no matter what sort of past she might've had... or even if she is a spy, it doesn't change the fact that she's my subordinate.
 And as long as she is, I can't allow any harm to come to her, not even from you!

 Shih-na/Yew: You really are... an idiot... you know that...?

-That entire section where you're cross-examining Shih-na because you think she's the murderer was pretty damn harsh to me simply because of Lang.
-He's a Father to His Men, and as such the idea that Shih-na might be a traitor must have been so hard on him.
-I almost cried when he practically begged her to prove them wrong when they're accusing her.
-And despite that, he still cared enough about her to take a bullet to the thigh (which is an area full of very important arteries, may I point out) for her.
+- That entire section where you're cross-examining Shih-na because you think she's the murderer was pretty damn harsh simply because of Lang's reaction to it.
+He's A Father to His Men, and the idea that Shih-na might be a traitor must have been hard on him.
+He practically begs her to prove them wrong when they're accusing her.
+And despite that, he still cared enough about her to take a bullet to the thigh for her.

-Likewise, Mikagami's "terrified for her son" animation.
-The fact that it shows up very sudenly during Logic Chess with her, and she's been pretty much The Stoic the entire rest of the game, makes it hit even harder.
+- Likewise, Justine's "terrified for her son" animation.
+The fact that it shows up very suddenly during Logic Chess with her, and she's been pretty much The Stoic the entire rest of the game, makes it hit even harder.

 - From the same case, there's, surprisingly enough, the real killer's breakdown.
 The first half of it, at least.
 The second... not so much.